-The Group's selling and distribution costs decreased by approximately RMB18.8 million, or 26.3%, from approximately RMB71.4 million to approximately RMB52.6 million.
-The drop was mainly attributable to lower expenses in (i) sale commission, (ii) marketing shop expenses, (iii) advertising, (iv) royalty, and (v) delivery costs.
-As the volume of sale activities reduced, corresponding variable selling and distribution costs, including sale commission, royalty and delivery costs, dropped accordingly.
-To contain marketing costs, marketing expenses and advertising were restricted to minimal to support necessary marketing activities.
+The Group's selling and distribution costs increased by approximately RMB7.0 million, or 13.3%, from approximately RMB52.6 million to approximately RMB59.6 million.
+The increase was mainly attributable to higher expenses in (i) marketing shop expenses, (ii) delivery costs and (iii) sale commission.
+To capture the business opportunities in the recovering luggage & accessories market segment, more marketing support was allocated.
+Also, as the volume of sale activities increased, corresponding variable selling and distribution costs, including delivery costs, sale commission, and royalty rose accordingly.
+To contain marketing costs in total, marketing expenses and advertising were restricted to minimal to support necessary marketing activities.